December 5, 2022

 Find valuable admissions tips and insights from Michigan Ross Part-Time MBA Admissions Director Anne Schoen.
 Hear what Anne says applicants should consider to ensure their submissions are as strong as possible.

 You must have a U.S. bachelor's degree from a regionally accredited institution, or the international equivalent, by the time of application.
 You may submit an unofficial copy of your transcripts (and degree documents, if applicable) with your application.
 If accepted, official transcripts will be required.

-The Michigan Ross MBA Program is quantitatively and analytical rigorous.
+The Michigan Ross MBA Program is quantitatively and analytically rigorous.
 We strongly encourage all candidates to submit GMAT or GRE scores to demonstrate proficiency/readiness for the program.
-There are circumstances in which a candidate may apply without a GMAT or GRE test score under these circumstances: by submitting an Executive Assessment, by completing a test waiver, or by completing the Quantitative Readiness Course (QRC).
+A candidate may apply without a GMAT or GRE test score under these circumstances: by submitting an Executive Assessment, by completing a test waiver, or by completing the Quantitative Readiness Course (QRC).

 GMAT or GRE

 Scores are valid for five years from the date you took the test to the date of the application deadline.
 You may self-report your score on the application or upload unofficial score reports.
 If accepted, official reports will be required.
 If you take the GMAT or GRE more than once, we will use your highest total score and the corresponding breakout scores in evaluating your application.
 We do not mix and match scores.
 We will accept scores received from taking the at-home versions of the GMAT or GRE test.
 GRE School Code: 1839; GMAT Reporting Code: SN1-J6-92.

 Applicants with eight or more years of professional post-collegiate work experience (by the time the program begins) may submit the Executive Assessment (EA) instead of a GMAT or GRE test score.